jazzband/django-redshift-backend/README.rst

 0.8 (Unreleased)
 ----------------

-* #15,#21: More compat with redshift: not use CHECK.
-Thanks to Vasil Vangelovski.
+Incompatible Changes:

+* #23,#10 Redshift support time zones in time stamps

+New Features:

 * #20: Support for sortkey.
 Thanks to Maxime Vdb.
-* #18: Fix error on migration with django-1.9 or later that raises AttributeError of 'sql_create_table_unique'.
 * #24: Add UUIDField support.
 Thanks to Sindri Guðmundsson.

-* #23 Redshift support time zones in time stamps
+Bug Fixes:

+* #15,#21: More compat with redshift: not use CHECK.
+Thanks to Vasil Vangelovski.
+* #18: Fix error on migration with django-1.9 or later that raises AttributeError of 'sql_create_table_unique'.

 0.7 (2017-06-08)
 ----------------